rufatpro/gonka-docs/docs/FAQ.md

 ### How to simulate Proof-of-Compute (PoC)?

-You may want to simulate PoC on a MLNode yourself to make sure that everything will work when the PoC phase begins on the chain.
+You may want to simulate PoC on a ML Node yourself to make sure that everything will work when the PoC phase begins on the chain.

-To run this test you either need to have a running  MLNode that isn't yet registered with the api node or pause the api node.
+To run this test you either need to have a running  ML Node that isn't yet registered with the api node or pause the api node.
 To pause the api node use `docker pause api`.
 Once you’re finished with the test you can unpause: `docker unpause api`.

-For the test itself you will be sending POST `/v1/pow/init/generate` request to mlnode, the same that api node sends at the start of the POC phase:
+For the test itself you will be sending POST `/v1/pow/init/generate` request to ML Node, the same that api node sends at the start of the POC phase:
 [https://github.com/gonka-ai/gonka/blob/312044d28c7170d7f08bf88e41427396f3b95817/mlnode/packages/pow/src/pow/service/routes.py#L32](https://github.com/gonka-ai/gonka/blob/312044d28c7170d7f08bf88e41427396f3b95817/mlnode/packages/pow/src/pow/service/routes.py#L32)

 The following model params are used for PoC: [https://github.com/gonka-ai/gonka/blob/312044d28c7170d7f08bf88e41427396f3b95817/mlnode/packages/pow/src/pow/models/utils.py#L41](https://github.com/gonka-ai/gonka/blob/312044d28c7170d7f08bf88e41427396f3b95817/mlnode/packages/pow/src/pow/models/utils.py#L41)